Susu-spec/avant-garde/README.md

 # Avant Garde

-Avant Garde is a minimalistic E-commerce UI built with vanilla JavaScript.
-The store sells a single avant-garde product with 10 variations.
-It allows selection of the product's variation which then proceeds to the checkout page.
+Avant Garde is a minimalistic E-commerce UI built with HTML, CSS and JavaScript.
+The store sells a single avant-garde artwork with multiple variations.
+It allows selection of the artwork's variation which then proceeds to the checkout page.

 ## How to Run
 1. Clone the repository